5r1kanth/GDPFall24-Group05/README.md

         * Manage Settings: Adjust deadlines, visibility, and control enrollment.
       * **User Interface Elements:** Dashboards for course management, analytics, grading, and messaging.
       * **Design Tips:** For managing courses and students, make sure the user interface is clear and easy to use, with dashboards customised to various roles.
+      * **Designing Curriculum and Lessons:** Create a structured, well-organized curriculum that meets the learning objectives and aligns with the course goals.

       **Student Role:**
       * **Permissions:**